Notes on Things

 Finding Focus: The Power of Digital Minimalism

-A few months back, I tried this whole pseudo-dumbphone EDC thing to fight my doomscrolling addiction.
+A few months back, I tried this offline EDC thing to fight my doomscrolling addiction.
 You can read about it in my previous post here: The concept was really charming: carry a handheld gaming console, an ebook reader, basically anything to keep me off my phone and stop the mindless scrolling.
-Spoiler alert: it…
+Spoiler alert: it didn’t…

 Overcoming Math Anxiety with A Mind for Numbers by Barbara Oakley